menu

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Kettering North neighborhood in Detroit, MI, residents most commonly identify their ethnicity or ancestry as Scottish (5.2%).
-There are also a number of people of Swedish ancestry (3.1%), and residents who report Puerto Rican roots (2.1%), and some of the residents are also of Finnish ancestry (1.6%), along with some Italian ancestry residents (1.6%), among others.
+In the Kettering North neighborhood in Detroit, MI, residents most commonly identify their ethnicity or ancestry as Scottish (5.3%).
+There are also a number of people of Puerto Rican ancestry (3.6%), and residents who report Greek roots (1.4%).

 Getting to Work

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Kettering North neighborhood spend between 15 and 30 minutes commuting one-way to work (31.6% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Kettering North neighborhood spend between 30 and 45 minutes commuting one-way to work (44.3% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.

 Real Estate includes: